Survodutide

 • Known hypersensitivity to incretin-based compounds

-• Use alongside other strong glucose-lowering medications without supervision
+• Use alongside other potent glucose-lowering medications without appropriate oversight

 • PubMed